Mailhappen/zimbra-mailhappen/README.md

 ## Build your own Zimbra FOSS installer and images

-The `Build` folder contains scripts used to build your own Zimbra FOSS until the Docker images.
+The `build` folder contains scripts used to build your own Zimbra FOSS until the Docker images.

 - `zcs` - create the zcs-10.1.x...tgz from the source
 - `osimage` - create the Rocky Linux 9 OS image for running Zimbra